Trusted

 best stablecoins cover

-Cryptocurrencies have become popular over the years.
-But, when most people talk about crypto, they think about BTC, ETH, XRP, and a select few others.
-The problem with this set of assets is the volatility.
+When most people talk about crypto, they think about BTC, ETH, XRP, and a select few others.
+The problem with this set of assets is their inherent volatility.

-There are several reasons why the market is so unpredictable.
-The first is market size.
-Despite the media attention, the cryptocurrency market is still small in terms of market capitalization when compared to well-established markets like the U.S. stock market or the gold market.
+There are several reasons that explain the market’s unpredictable nature.
+The first is size.
+Despite the media attention, the crypto market is still small in terms of market capitalization, especially when compared to well-established markets like the U.S. stock market or the gold market.

 With crypto, a small movement of funds could create a ripple effect on the market.
 You also have to look at the technology backing them.
 Blockchain is still a nascent tech that has room to grow.
 So, crypto has proved itself to be a willing store of wealth.
 Yet frequent price crashes, as witnessed throughout the bear market, will always affect the standing of decentralized assets as an investment vehicle.